 3.2 Board Structure

-3.2.1 The Regulations governing the management of UMS are found in the Company's Articles of Association which stipulate amongst others, the appointment and number of Directors, the election of Chairman of the Board; who will preside at all Board meetings, the appointment of Managing Director and rotation of Directors, etc.
+3.2.1 The Regulations governing the management of UMS are found in the Company’s Constitution which stipulate amongst others, the appointment and number of Directors, the election of Chairman of the Board, who will preside at all Board meetings, the appointment of Managing Director and rotation of Directors, etc.

 3.2.2 Although the Board is made up of a variety of Directors with different roles and responsibilities, there is no distinction in their accountabilities to the Company.